eiriktsarpalis/typeshape-csharp/README.md

 ## Next Steps

 This experiment is an exploration of potential reusable source generator abstractions when applied to datatype-generic programming.
 It proposes to do so by reducing the rich models found in `ITypeSymbol` (or `System.Type` in the case of runtime reflection) into a simplified, data-oriented model for types.
 This intermediate representation abstracts away runtime/language concerns such as classes vs. structs, fields vs. properties, implementation and interface inheritance, accessibility modifiers, required and init-only properties, etc.

-Under such a data-oriented representation a type consists of:

-1. A list of accessible instance properties.
-2. A list of accessible constructors plus relevant parameter metadata.
-3. Additional metadata for special kinds of data types, such as
-    * Element type for enumerable-like types.
-    * Key and Value type for dictionary-like types.
-    * Element type for `Nullable<T>`.
-    * Underlying type for enums.
-4. Attribute metadata for all the nodes described above.

 This prototype provides both [compile-time](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape.SourceGenerator/Model) and [run-time](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape/Abstractions) representations of the model.
 Even though the examples here primarily focus on the latter approach, there is potential for reusing the compile-time model in authoring bespoke, "fast-path" source generators for datatype-generic programs.
 The models are lightweight and implement structural equality, meaning they are easy to apply in incremental source generators.